 The Northern Partnership is in its second term, with the current membership appointed in August 2021.
-Each partnership is made of community and business representatives with varied backgrounds, experiences and networks, the CEO of each of local government in the region and a Deputy Secretary from the Victorian State Government.
+Each partnership is made up of community and business representatives with varied backgrounds, experiences and networks, the CEO of each local government in the region and a Deputy Secretary from the Victorian State Government.

 Phillip is an experienced health sector leader having held roles as CEO of Your Community Health in Darebin and Goulburn Valley Medicare Local in Wyndham.
 Phillip has a long-standing interest in public policy, especially as it affects the north of Melbourne and serves on numerous boards and committees in the region including Northern Health and North West Local Jobs and Taskforce.
 Phillip is the Chair of the Hume Whittlesea PCP.

 Georgina Dougall is CEO at Banksia Gardens Community Services.
-She serves on several boards and committees in the region, with roles on the board of Broadmeadows Revitalisation, Sunbury Community Health, Neighbourhood House Victoria and Hume Jobs Taskforce.
-Gina has held previous position of Chair of the Hume Whittlesea LLEN and Chair of the Hume early years partnership.
+She serves on several boards and committees in the region, with roles on the board of Broadmeadows Revitalisation, Sunbury Community Health, Neighbourhood Houses Victoria and the Hume Jobs Taskforce.
+Gina has held previous positions as Chair of the Hume Whittlesea LLEN and Chair of the Hume Early Years Partnership.
 Gina hold a Masters of Public Health, along with formal qualifications in arts, education and business management.
 She has been admitted as Graduate of the Australian Institute of Company Directors.

 Nicholas Verginis is CEO of Social Enterprise Network Victoria.
 A strategic executive, Nick has successfully lead and managed dynamic and diverse workforces across the public, private and community sector in Victoria and the United Kingdom.
 Nick also brings over 20 years experience in the independent arts sector, not-for-profits and small social enterprises.
 He holds a Master in Public Policy and Management and Bachelors of Law and Arts from the University of Melbourne, and in 2018 completed the Executive Fellow Program with the Australia and New Zealand School of Government.